Bitcoin Hesitates But These Indicators Suggest Break Above $7K Is Looming - TheNewsTrace

 Hourly MACD – The MACD is now gaining momentum throughout the bullish zone.

-Hourly RSI (Relative Vitality Index) – The RSI for BTC/USD is lately neatly above the 60 diploma.
+Hourly RSI (Relative Energy Index) – The RSI for BTC/USD is just lately well above the 60 diploma.

 Add Comment